-Training bundle includes E/M Chart Auditing course and the Certified Medical Chart Auditor (E/M) training program, including the new 2021 E/M code guidelines.
+Training bundle includes E/M Chart Auditing course and the Certified Medical Chart Auditor (E/M) training program covering 1995, 1997, and 2021 E/M code guidelines.
 Complete at your own pace to prepare for the certification exam, included with purchase.
 Save $100 off individual course purchase.

 Our 2-course bundle will satisfy training recommendations for aspiring Certified Medical Chart Auditors (E/M):